astrolabsoftware/fink/docs/migration.md

 #### 2025-01-06: Deprecated endpoints

-As part of the API migration (see below), we deprecated two endpoints:
+As part of the API migration (see below), we deprecated three endpoints:

 - `/api/v1/xmatch`
 - `/api/v1/random`